Valiente (2012 TV series): Production

-For a span of more than 3 years, TV5 continues in providing viewers quality dramas with highly acclaimed writers and directors, and foremost actors of the Philippine Show business / Cinema that booms the Philippine television.
-TV5 presents its new and the year's most anticipated TV series, Valiente the remake of the classic teledrama of the 90's with a powerhouse cast of exceptional actors and actresses of 3 generations.
 The main cast of the series was revealed in its story conference held last November 7, 2011.
 The series is directed by the multi-awarded and highly acclaimed director, Joel Lamangan fresh from GMA Network's Pahiram ng Isang Ina.
-The show was written by Phil M. Noble the one who write TV5 Drama's Nandito Ako and Isang Dakot Na Luha.
+The show was written by Phil M. Noble the one who write TV5 Drama's Nandito Ako and Isang Dakot na Luha.
 The show was developed by the highly acclaimed writer, Gina Marissa Tagasa way back 1992 from its original telecast.
 The series brings back its original protagonist, Michael de Mesa to play Damian Valiente, exactly two decades from the date it originally aired on ABS-CBN.

-This was the third TV project for a TV5 Drama by: JC De Vera after My Driver Sweet Lover and Ang Utol Kong Hoodlum, Nadine Samonte after Rod Santiago's The Sisters and Sa Ngalan ng Ina, and Oyo Boy's Midnight DJ and Carlo J. Caparas' Bangis.
-Together they form the 4 main young cast with Niña Jose.
-Oyo Sotto and Nadine Samonte once worked as love team on GMA Network's telefantasya, Leya, Ang Pinakamagandang Babae Sa Ilalim Ng Lupa and now working as siblings in the series.
+Oyo Sotto and Nadine Samonte once worked as love team on GMA Network's telefantasya, Leya, ang Pinakamagandang Babae sa Ilalim ng Lupa and now working as siblings in the series.
 This was the first major project for Niña Jose on TV5 after transferring from ABS-CBN.